How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: Advances OF DSOC

-Among the other advantages~\acrshort{qc} offer, the improvements they promise in terms of capacity, making them attractive to be implemented in DS to overcome the ultra-long distances losses and meet the demand for the high rate.
-It will be even of more interest to integrate, for channel multiplexing, OAM with QC, a similar idea was implemented in~\cite{zahidy2022photonic} for a fiber optic link, boosting the capacity even further.
-Scalable QC techniques are significantly challenging to realize, mainly due to the fact that quantum repeaters, generally speaking, are challenging to deploy~\cite{chou2007functional,yuan2008experimental,kalb2017entanglement,hensen2015loophole}, as they require high accuracy of quantum measurements, operations, and memory efficiency.
-Despite the attempts that promise the practicality of quantum repeaters~\cite{bhaskar2020experimental} from memory enhancing prospective, interestingly, however, studies have shown deploying \acrshort{qc} over Earth-to-space links reaching a distance of 1200 km have been possible without the need of repeaters~\cite{villoresi2008experimental,yin2017satellite}, as they suffer less than their terrestrial counterparts from turbulence.
-As the turbulence effects are even less between space-to-space links, it would be of interest to expand such studies to the DS.
+Among the other advantages~\acrshort{qc} offers, the improvements they promise in terms of capacity, making them attractive to be implemented in DS to overcome the ultra-long distance losses and meet the demand for the high rate.
+It will be even more interesting to integrate, for channel multiplexing, OAM with QC.
+A similar idea has been implemented for a fiber optic~\cite{zahidy2022photonic} and space~\cite{wang2019detecting} links for capacity boosting.
+Scalable QC techniques are significantly challenging to realize, mainly due to the fact that quantum repeaters, generally speaking, are challenging to deploy~\cite{chou2007functional,yuan2008experimental,kalb2017entanglement,hensen2015loophole}, as they require high accuracy {in} quantum measurements and operation and memory efficiency.
+Despite the attempts that promise the practicality of quantum repeaters~\cite{bhaskar2020experimental} and memory enhancement, interestingly, however, studies have shown deploying \acrshort{qc} over Earth-to-space links reaching a distance of 1200 km {has} been possible without the need of repeaters~\cite{villoresi2008experimental,yin2017satellite}, as they suffer less than their terrestrial counterparts from turbulence.
+As the turbulence effects are even less between space-to-space links, it would be of interest to expand such experimental studies to DS given the fact that utilization of QC over space links is preferred.

 RF/FSO systems have shown to be an effective method to offer reliability enhancement and communications improvement, for example, in terms of BER and outage probability~\cite{bag2018performance}, spectral efficiency~\cite{djordjevic2017oam}, and link outage probability~\cite{xu2020dual}.
 The gain of the technology merge seemed to be encouraging the space industry in the start of implementing FSO beyond the scope of research and development, e.g. in iROC and Mars Perseverance rover local communications~\cite{ProvencesMars2020}, to meet the future demand for DS connectivity and capacity enhancement, especially when considering the RF technology maturity and RF-to-FSO transition cost.